Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Amendments to these Articles of Incorporation shall only take effect upon agreement of three-fourths of the Board of Directors, two-thirds of the Collegium Flaminum, and a majority of the Ministerial Priesthood.

+## 13. Allowances for Vacancies and Operating as a Small Organization

+1. Until a Pontifex Maximus can be elected, the responsibilities of such shall be taken by the Vice Chair of the Board of Directors.

+1. Until a Rex Sacrorum is selected, the Vice Chair of the Board of Directors shall act as President of the Corporation.

+1. Until a Treasurer is selected, the President of the Corporation shall act as such.

+1. The Ministerial Priesthood shall not be eligible to vote for Board of Directors until there are at least eleven Ministers.

+1. The Patres Familias shall not be eligible to vote for Board of Directors until there are at least eleven Patres Familias.

+1. If the Patres Familias are eligible to vote for Board of Directors when the Ministerial Priesthood is not, the Patres Familias are still entitled to vote for one Director.

+1. If the elected positions of Board of Directors do not number at least seven, then:
+	1. the Incorporators may appoint any Active Member to serve on the Board of Directors to fill the Board with no more than seven Directors, each to serve a term of no more than three years; and
+	2. the Board of Directors may elect any Active Member to serve on the Board of Directors to fill the Board with no more than seven Directors, each to serve a term of no more than two years.